gjohl/alphadog/README.md

 ### Plan
-- Add tests for breakout
+- Get data from yfinance
+- Choose instruments
 - Create strategies to contain the parameterised versions of the signal that will be run.
   Longer term there will be a framework to run each of these as metrics on some data fixtures.
 - Implement the Forecast class for a momentum strategy with 3 speeds
-- Get data from yfinance and quandl
 - Implement MarketData class.
 Think about design.
 Inherit from a generic BaseData class so that later FundamentalData, MacroData etc will be consistent?
 - Implement InstrumentForecast class